harmony-one/onebtc/specs/btcrelay-spec/docs/source/spec/functions.rst

 Clears ``ErrorCode`` entries given as parameters from the status of a ``RichBlockHeader``.
 Can be ``NO_DATA_BTC_RELAY`` or ``INVALID_BTC_RELAY`` failure.

-.. note:: This function can only be called from the *Security* module of ONEBTC, after Staked Relayers have achieved a majority vote on a BTC Parachain status update indicating that a ``RichBlockHeader`` entry no longer has the specified errors.
+.. note:: This function can only be called from the *Security* module of ONEBTC, after Staked Relayers have achieved a majority vote on a BTC Bridge status update indicating that a ``RichBlockHeader`` entry no longer has the specified errors.

 Specification